2015 - 2017 Isabelle Sully

 Learn more about Isabelle’s written MA thesis: For Public Record: On the Artwork as Lobby

-Learn more about Isabelle Sully’s "life after DAI" by means of their website
+Follow Isabelle Sully’s "life after DAI" by means of her website